Hampton Wick: Brick by Brick Series

 Hampton Wick lies in a strategic position on the River Thames.
 For five hundred years its bridge was the only fixed crossing between London and Staines.
 Its connections with the ancient town of Kingston on the opposite bank and the presence of the nearby Royal Palace of Hampton Court brought prosperity and the village grew from a hamlet of around 500 souls in 1750 to a peak of 3,400 in 1951.

-Hampton Wick: Brick by Brick explores this fascinating period of rapid urban development.
-This is the first of the three books covering different areas of the village.
-Each volume consists of two distinct parts:
+Hampton Wick: Brick by Brick is a set of three books which explore this fascinating period of rapid urban development, each covering different areas of the village and is in two distinct parts:

 • The first section recounts the history of the building of the village: who owned the land? who built the roads and houses? who lived in them? how have the buildings been altered and extended over time?